dpriskorn/WikidataTopicCurator/README.md

 * pycharm has very nice html editing support :)
 * chatgpt is very good at helping with flask apps, which really sped up development
 * bootstrap is nice, I don't have to fiddle with CSS at all, just choose a few classes and it's good enough to get out the door

+## Effort
+This software is a product of about two weeks work of time.